South mantis history.

 Lam Sang also practiced with Madam Cheung, Master Cheung’s mother.
 She was skilled before hand but had learned the cotton body methods from The Abbot Lee Seim Si.

-This routine continued until the mid 1920’s when being the youngest of the disciples, Lam Wing Fei left his Sifu to escort the the aging Master Lee Seim Si.
+This routine continued until the mid 1920’s when being the youngest of the disciples, Lam Wing Fei left his Sifu to escort the the aging Master Lee Seim Si and learn the temple arts and practices in more detail.

-It is said that Lam Wing Fei traveled with Master Lee for nearly ten years as he further examined daoist martial arts.
+It is said that Lam Wing Fei traveled with Master Lee for nearly ten years as he further examined daoist martial arts as they pilgrimaged from temple to temple.

 In the 1930’s Lam Sang returned to Hong Kong, by now in his early twenties; he opened his first Juk Lam Tong Long Pai Martial Art school.
 This was relatively short lived.